 Many survivors feel worried or anxious that the cancer will come back after treatment.
 While it often does not, it’s important to talk with your doctor about the possibility of the cancer returning.
 Most breast cancer recurrences are found by patients between doctor visits.
 The American Society of Clinical Oncology (ASCO) does not recommend routine screening for cancer at distant sites.

 During follow-up care, a doctor familiar with your medical history can give you personalized information about your risk of recurrence.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the cancer does return and will help you make decisions about your treatment.
 Learn more about coping with the fear of recurrence.

 Your doctor will ask specific questions about your health at your follow-up care appointments.
-Regular follow-up care recommendations depend on several factors including the type and stage of cancer originally diagnosed and the types of treatment given.
-Read about recommendations for breast cancer follow-up care.
+Regular follow-up care recommendations depend on several factors, including the type and stage of cancer first diagnosed and the types of treatment given.

 The anticipation before having a follow-up test or waiting for test results may add stress to you or a family member.
 This is sometimes called “scanxiety.”
 Learn more about how to cope with this type of stress.